 Traffic isn’t the only thing that will increase during the holidays.
 Competition will, too — which means it’s time to turn up the heat on your bids.

-Cost-per-clicks will rise over the next few months for popular products and keywords, and your bidding strategies will need to adjust to keep up:
+Cost-per-clicks will rise over the next few months for popular products and keywords, and your bidding strategies will need to adjust to keep up.

 5. Plan your promotional calendar.

-Don’t have a promotional ad calendar yet?
-Make that your first priority.
-Decide what products you’re going to promote when, based on the holiday calendar and your historical performance data.
+Decide which products you’re going to promote when, based on the holiday calendar and your historical performance data.

 6. Schedule holiday-specific PPC ads.